hakyimlab/archived-web-lab-notes/content/post/2022-11-30-how-to-prepare-effective-presentation-slides/index.md

 tags: []
 ---

-** This is a great summary of how to make your presentations more effective **
+## PLoS summary of how to make your presentations more effective

 ![](https://journals.plos.org/ploscompbiol/article/figure/image?size=large&id=10.1371/journal.pcbi.1009554.g001)